-Gold: Nitritoid reactions (symptoms include facial flushing, nausea, vomiting and hypotension) have been reported rarely in patients on therapy with injectable gold (sodium aurothiomalate) and concomitant ACE inhibitor therapy including Enalapril Maleate and Hydrochlorothiazide Tablets.
+Nitritoid reactions (symptoms include facial flushing, nausea, vomiting and hypotension) have been reported rarely in patients on therapy with injectable gold (sodium aurothiomalate) and concomitant ACE inhibitor therapy including enalapril maleate with hydrochlorothiazide.

 When administered concurrently the following drugs may interact with thiazide diuretics:

 Alcohol, barbiturates, or narcotics – potentiation of orthostatic hypotension may occur.

 Antidiabetic drugs (oral agents and insulin) – dosage adjustment of the antidiabetic drug may be required.